HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 - Model evaluation result

 ---

-## Issues found during site development and deployment
+# Issues found during app development and deployment
-The following issues were found during site development and deployment<br>
+The following issues were found during app development and deployment<br>
-- To deploy Mildew Detector on Heroku, the stack by default did not support the Python version used to develop the app.<br>
+- To deploy Powdery Mildew Detector on Heroku, the stack by default did not support the Python version used to develop the app.<br>
 I adjusted this issue:
    * By changing the stack of my project from 22 to 20